b-gonzalez/Fluent-VBA/README.md

         Debug.Assert Result.Should.Be.EqualTo(5)
     End Sub

+Or, arguably, even more naturally using the IFluentOf interface:

+    Sub FluentUnitTestExample2
+        Dim Result as IFluentOf

+        Set Result = new cFluent

+        Debug.Assert Result.Of(ReturnsFive).Should.Be.EqualTo(5)
+    End Sub

 # Testing notes

 Most of the tests utilize the IFluent interface.
-This is because the tests were written before I introduced the new IFluentOf interface (see notes on this interface below)
+This is because the tests were written before I introduced the new IFluentOf interface (see notes on this interface below).
+The Meta tests (see below) do include an additional procedure using the IFluentOf interface.

 # Meta tests